EN ES

 Stewardship Reversed

-To-do: Begin stewardship formation and education for parish leaders.
+To-do: Continue stewardship formation and education for parish leaders, especially through a retreat focused on the spirituality of stewardship.

 Stewardship Reversed

-To-do: Begin stewardship formation for your pastor and staff.
+To-do: Begin or continue stewardship formation and education for parishioners.